Go Lambda Reuse

 Again, let’s look at the http.Transport documentation.

 Our configuration specifies some timeouts which are a great reliability practice, but as it turns out there’s a large number of Transport fields not defined in this configuration.
 In Go, variables/fields are initialied with their zero value if no other value is specified.
-Strings have a zero value of "", bools default to false, numeric types default to a zero value of 0, and pointer types have a zero value of nil.
+Strings have a zero value of ""

 With this in mind, let’s look at some of the Fields not defined on the above Transport struct: